bbc/gst-roq/README.md

 ### Example receiving pipeline, QUIC server

-The following is an example GStreamer pipeline for receiving and playing back the H.264 video stream created by the pipelines in the Example sending pipeline section above.
+The following is an example GStreamer pipeline for receiving and playing back the H.264 video stream created by the pipelines in the example sending pipeline section above.

 The `quicsrc` element is configured as a QUIC server.
 The public and private